Skip to main content

 Cure Hydrophilic Catheter

-If you’d like an easy-to-use hydrophilic catheter, you might consider trying Cure Medical hydrophilic catheters, which are available in both pediatric length and male length.
+If you’d like an easy-to-use hydrophilic catheter, you might consider Cure’s hydrophilic catheters, which are available in pediatric and male lengths.

-Plus, it’s available with a tapered coudé catheter tip as well as an option with an included kit of insertion supplies.
+Plus, it’s available with a tapered coudé catheter tip and an option with an included kit of insertion supplies.

 Pros: